oatspear/crystal50/README.md

 This game is based on the [disassembly of Pokémon Crystal](https://github.com/pret/pokecrystal).

 If building the game from source, you can follow the instructions given on the disassembly's repository.
-Otherwise, download a patch from the [releases page](https://github.com/oatspear/crystal50/releases) and apply it on a Pokémon Crystal ROM.
+Otherwise, download a patch from the [releases page](https://github.com/oatspear/crystal50/releases) and apply it on a Pokémon Crystal ROM (UE V1.0).

-## Community and Feedback

-A [Discord server](https://discord.gg/b7GGdFSYDm) is up for this game.

-**Issues** can be raised in this repository or in the Discord server.